 - the NG-RAN node notifies the AMF that the connection with the UE has been resumed and the AMF enters CM-CONNECTED and interacts with the SMF to activate the user plane resources for the UE's PDU Sessions.

-The UE may include early uplink data in the Connection Resume.
+The UE may include early uplink data or early NAS PDU with data payload in the Connection Resume.

+Connection Resume procedure without Early Data Transfer is described in TS 23.502 [3] clause 4.8.2.3.

+Connection Resume procedure with Early Data Transfer is described in TS 23.502 [3] clause 4.8.2.X.

 If the AMF establishes an NGAP UE association with a new NG-RAN node different from the stored NGAP UE association, e.g. the UE initiates service request or registration procedure from a different NG-RAN node, the AMF initiates UE N2 release command towards the old NG-RAN node.